-Nowhere else will you see a bar's decor appear to embrace communism and socialism without actually doing so.
-This is Vegas after all.
-A city devoted to capitalism.
-The appeal of Red Square is that this is a vodka bar through and through and by utilizing a post-Russian Communist Revolution theme it becomes a wonder for the eyes and for the taste buds.
+Nowhere else will you see a bar's décor appear to embrace communism and socialism without actually doing so.
+This is Vegas after all...a city devoted to capitalism.
+The appeal of Red Square is that this is a vodka bar through and through, and by utilizing a post-Russian Communist Revolution theme it becomes a wonder for the eyes and for the taste buds.

 If you haven't walked past Red Square, you are missing out.
 The giant headless statue of Russian patriarch Vladimir Lenin complete with faux bird droppings should scream to your inner explorer, "Hey, come check this thing out!"

-Step inside and you are quickly whisked away from everything that is tropical Mandalay Bay to a unique mix of old-school Russian grandeur paired with Marxist propaganda with two chandeliers, carvings of Lenin above the bar and the most recognizable symbol of Russia: the red star, hammer and sickle.
+Step inside and you are quickly whisked away from everything that is tropical Mandalay Bay to a unique mix of old school Russian grandeur paired with Marxist propaganda with two chandeliers, carvings of Lenin above the bar and the most recognizable symbol of Russia: the red star, hammer and sickle.
 There are spots of exposed brick in the walls and columns mixed in with old Russian newspaper clippings that look like plaster.
 The chandelier located further back in the restaurant area is actually from the Russian embassy in Poland.
 The late Michael Jackson owned the matching one.

 At the bar, though, is where the real action lies.
 For starters, parts of the bar are frozen over and display the vodka of the month.
-All vodka is served at 5 degrees.
+All vodka is served at 5 degrees Celsius.
 Red Square also infuses vodka with a variety of fruit flavors right at the bar, but to really enjoy the vodka you should drink it straight.

 Behind the bar is a liquor selection so expansive that some bottles require a ladder to reach.
 Here you can get more than just vodka.
-There is a wide selection of wines and champagnes and of course bar staples like Jack Daniels and Patron.
+There is a wide selection of wines and champagnes and, of course, bar staples like Jack Daniel's and Patrón.

 If you buy a bottle of vodka or join Red Square's elite membership group (yes, you can become a member at a vodka bar), then you will be one of the lucky few to don a fur coat and step foot inside the vodka vault.
 The vault is kept between minus 5 and 5 degrees and there are 24 private vodka lockers for members.
 Wondering where the statue of Lenin's head went?
 You can find it here frozen in a block of ice.

-Now managed by Light Group, who runs some of Vegas' premier clubs including 1 OAK, The Bank and Haze, Red Square will have you saying "Spasiba!" by the end of the night.
+Red Square will have you saying "Spasiba!" by the end of the night.